 - James Hansen (Adjunct Professor Directing the Program on Climate Science, Awareness and Solutions of the Earth Institute at Columbia University) – http://www.columbia.edu/~jeh1/

-- Guy McPherson (Professor Emeritus at The University of Arizona, Conservation Biologist, World’s Leading Authority on Abrupt Climate Change Leading To Near-Term Human Extinction) – https://guymcpherson.com
+- Guy McPherson (Professor Emeritus of Natural Resources, Ecology & Evolutionary Biology, University of Arizona.
+World’s Leading Authority on Abrupt Climate Change Leading To Near-Term Human Extinction) – https://guymcpherson.com

 - Natalia Shakova (Tomsk Polytechnic University, Arctic Seas Carbon Research Lab) – https://www.researchgate.net/profile/Natalia_Shakhova4

 - Dahr Jamail (American Journalist) – http://www.dahrjamail.net

 - Derrick Jensen (Author, Environmental Activist) – http://www.derrickjensen.org